*ENTRY UPLOADED EVERY OTHER SUNDAY*

 “William Shakespeare – Love all, trust a few, do wrong to…” Brainy Quote, https://www.brainyquote.com/quotes/william_shakespeare_106076?src=t_trust.
 Accessed 21 June 2025.

 I’m currently on an eremition.
 After years of having a skewed perception of what love is, reframing what is worthy of sacrifice and devotion is key.
 Reframing as a concept seems easy, but it feels like being a recovering addict or suffering from Stockholm syndrome.
 In pursuit of Nexalune, you’ll be faced with the reality that the very thing that you love can consume you in unimaginable ways.
 Having enough awareness that something or someone isn’t good for you is insufficient; it takes valor to release oneself from this form of self-inflicted harm.
 Relinquishing the responsibility of holding on, in the name of love, feels like the pressure being lifted.
-In Albert Camus’ “Notebook”, he says, “I wage war with myself and I will destroy myself, or I will be reborn, that is all.” (“Notebooks 1935-1942 by Albert Camus”) The wars that gave birth to the most astute versions of myself began in the name of love.
+In Albert Camus’ “Notebook”, he says, “I wage war with myself, and I will destroy myself, or I will be reborn, that is all.” (“Notebooks 1935-1942 by Albert Camus”) The wars that gave birth to the most astute versions of myself began in the name of love.
 Indulging in war to defend my unreserved love for my passions, partnerships, and purpose felt justified.

 So, the topic of recognizing those around you who may be feeding their egos with your love or admiration infiltrated my algorithm.
 I could assume that it’s the byproduct of doomscrolling in the digital era, or maybe the powers that be were asking me to do an audit of my life.
 My dreams for the next week were vivid with the faces of those who knowingly and unknowingly betrayed me.
 I was a spectator in the rooms where the decisions and conversations were held about me.
 The war that I felt justified in fighting ceased, and my bonds no longer had value.